Tom-Y-Liu/Chemical-Mechanisms/Methane/README.md

 # Reduced models of FFCM-1 mechanism

 Theses reduced models for methane-air combustion are derived using f-OTD method.
-They are deeply tested in [link to publication]
+They are deeply tested in [Skeletal reaction models for methane combustion (2024)](https://www.sciencedirect.com/science/article/pii/S0016236123021956?dgcid=coauthor).

 ----------------------
 ## Using Notice